 BEIRUT — Days after the Oct.
-17, 2019, protest movement erupted, MP Moustafa El Husseini proclaimed his support for transparency and vowed to lift banking secrecy on his accounts, but neglected to disclose that he and his son established firms with a group of Venezuelans implicated in industrial-scale money laundering.
+17, 2019, protest movement erupted, MP Moustafa El Husseini proclaimed his support for transparency and vowed to lift banking secrecy on his accounts, but neglected to publicly disclose that he and his son established firms with a group of Venezuelans implicated in industrial-scale money laundering.

 L’Orient Today has learned that the parliamentarian and his son, Firas El Husseini, are part of a mysterious web of offshore companies in Beirut, whose co-owners included the brother of a fugitive former head of Venezuela’s state-owned oil company and a businessman indicted in Andorra for a multibillion-dollar criminal scheme.

 Firas El Husseini, an attorney who specializes in company law, said that he served only as a lawyer for the Venezuelans to open the firms in Lebanon, but had nothing to do with any of their possible activities.
+Husseini emphasized that he held nominal, 1 percent shareholdings in the firms he established on behalf of his clients.

 “My father has nothing to do with the whole matter,” Firas El Husseini said.
 The MP did not answer multiple phone calls.